TJWalbeek/WeatherStation/README.md

 <br>

 # Set up
-Here I posted some instruction and tutorial on how to set up a weatherstation yourself
+Here I posted some instruction and tutorial on how to set up a weatherstation yourself.

 ## Arduino-side